davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: target

-      The `gcc.Tree` for the container of the field (either `s` or `*p` in the examples above)
+      The :py:class:`gcc.Tree` for the container of the field (either `s` or `*p` in the examples above)

    .. py:attribute:: field

-      The `gcc.FieldDecl` for the field within the target.
+      The :py:class:`gcc.FieldDecl` for the field within the target.

 .. py:class:: gcc.MemRef

-   A subclass of `gcc.Reference` for expressions involving dereferencing a
+   A subclass of :py:class:`gcc.Reference` for expressions involving dereferencing a pointer:
-   pointer:

    .. code-block:: c